Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 - Navigation Bar
     - Consistently located on each page allowing an intuitive user experience
-    - Provides links to the Home, Selection, Adoption and Find Us pages
+    - Provides links to the Home, Our Cats, Adoption and Find Us pages
     - The active menu item is highlighted and themed according to it's target page

 - Hero images